AaronLasseigne/active_interaction/README.md

 options are in the format you want them in.
 If the options are valid it will call `execute`, store the return value of that method in `result`, and return an instance of your ActiveInteraction::Base subclass.
-Let's looks at a simple example:
+Let's look at a simple example:

 ```ruby
 # Define an interaction that signs up a user.